Mon – Sat

 When an allegation of abuse arises the court will look for independent corroboration just as it does when allegations of drug or alcohol abuse arise.
 Substantial independent corroboration can come from written reports from law enforcement, courts, CPS, medical facilities and other agencies and organizations.

 As domestic violence is detrimental to the child’s welfare and thereby best interest, the family code creates a legal presumption against custody for perpetrators of domestic violence.
 Specifically, if the family court finds that a party has perpetrated an act of domestic violence within the past 5 years there is a mandatory rebuttable presumption that granting sole or joint custody to the perpetrator of domestic violence is detrimental to the child’s best interest.

 What qualifies as “perpetrating domestic violence” giving rise to the mandatory presumption is quite broad and includes:

 - recklessly or intentionally causing or attempting to cause bodily injury or sexual assault;

 - placing a person in reasonable apprehension of imminent serious bodily injury; &

 - engaging in behavior warranting issuance of an order to protect either the other parent seeking custody or the child.
 For example, behavior like destruction of personal property, harassment, or making threats.

 In addition to the best interests of the child, the court will consider other factors such as the preferences of the child if the child is of sufficient age to form an intelligent preference; status of a party as a sex offender; allegations of child sexual abuse; and a party’s absence in certain circumstances.

 The attorney accepts Sacramento and Roseville family law cases.
 Residents of Modesto can click here to find a local divorce attorney who offers child custody consultations.
-To learn more about your custody case and visitation rights call family law attorney Jin Kim at (916) 270-6880 for a one-hour consultation.
+To learn more about your custody case and visitation rights call family law attorney Jin Kim at (916) 270-6880 for a consultation.